sanjeetkumaritoutlook-user/stencil-github-app/readme.md

 Stencil components are just Web Components, so they work in any major framework or with no framework at all.

+## two ways to set up stencil app in local:

+1. npm init stencil (if this doesnt work, then)

+2.npx create-stencil@latest

+then cd folder-name , npm install, npm start

 ## Getting Started

 To start building a new web component using Stencil, clone this repo to a new directory: